-Attitude is an important topic of General Studies 4 of the Civil Services Examination (CSE.)
-This article will provide you with a set of Attitude previous year questions that have been asked in the Mains GS IV of the IAS Exam, from the year 2013-2019.
+Attitude is an important topic of General Studies 4 (Ethics paper) of the Civil Services Examination (CSE.)
+This article will provide you with a set of Attitude previous year questions that have been asked in the Mains GS IV of the IAS Exam, from the year 2013-2020.

 Candidates can get other subject-wise/topic-wise GS 4 questions from the links provided in the table below:

 For details of UPSC Mains, check the linked article.

 We have segregated the attitude questions from GS paper 4 from 2013-2019.
 There are two sets:

 Candidates can find both the sets under each year one after another.
 A number of questions are asked from this topic and for complete trend analysis of general studies 4, you can check our GS Paper 4 Strategy, Structure and Syllabus page.

 A positive attitude is considered to be an essential characteristic of a civil servant who is often required to function under extreme stress.
 What contributes to a positive attitude in a person?

 “Hatred is destructive of a person’s wisdom and conscience that can poison a nation’s spirit.’
 Do you agree with this view?
 Justify your answer.

 What is meant by ‘crisis of conscience’?
 How does it manifest itself in the public domain?